Building Codes Administration

 A:

-• One-story detached accessory structures used as tool and storage sheds, playhouses and similar uses, provided the floor area does not exceed 200 square feet.
+• One-story detached accessory structures used as tool and storage sheds, playhouses, and similar uses, provided the floor area does not exceed 200 square feet.

-• Fences not over 6 feet (1829 mm) high.
+• Fences not over 7 feet (2.1336 m) high.

-• Painting, papering, tiling, carpeting, cabinets, counter tops and similar finish work.
+• Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work.

 • New siding or residing.